IPad: iPad Pro

 The fifth generation of iPad Pro was announced on April 20, 2021, and released on May 21.
 It used an innovative desktop-class Apple M1 chip, which comprised a 40% faster 8-core CPU, a 4× faster 8-core GPU, and a 4× higher bandwidth.
 It featured a ƒ/1.8 aperture 12-megapixel wide-angle pro camera (captures high quality shots) and a ƒ/2.4 aperture 10-megapixel ultrawide camera (captures enhanced Augmented Reality interactive experience).
 It debuted Apple's "Center Stage mode" technology, which pinpoints the positions of the users and automatically tracks the camera view accordingly to perspectivally centralize them.
 The 12.9 in version had a mini LED-based Liquid Retina XDR display, compared to the 11 in model's lesser IPS LCD-based Liquid Retina display.

 The sixth generation of iPad Pro was announced on October 18, 2022, and released on October 26.
 It used an Apple M2 chip, with an 8-core CPU and 10-core GPU.

-The iPad Pro (M4) was announced on May 7, 2024, a release on May 15, 2024.
+The seventh generation of iPad Pro was announced on May 7, 2024, and released on May 15.
 It uses an Apple M4, making it the first Apple device to use this chip.
 It is the first iPad Pro to use OLED display, called Ultra XDR Retina Display.
 The chassis design is about 5.3 mm thin on the 11 in model and 5.1 mm thin on the 13 in model, thinner than previous models.
 It features a Tandem OLED display, an updated Pro Cameras (which lacks the ultra-wide camera lens), and a landscape oriented front-facing camera, previously used in the iPad (10th generation).
 It is only compatible with the Apple Pencil Pro, the lower-entry Apple Pencil with USB-C port and the new, thinner Magic Keyboard, making it incompatible with the Apple Pencil (2nd generation) and the Magic Keyboard that was designed for the 3rd through 6th generations.

-The iPad Pro (M5), announced on October 15, 2025, with a release of October 22 features an Apple M5 chip.
+The eighth generation of iPad Pro, announced on October 15, 2025, with a release on October 22 features the Apple M5 chip.
 While keeping the same design as the previous model, iPad Pro (M5) features new fast charging with a 50 percent charge in 30 minutes using the 40-watt Dynamic Power Adapter.
 The Apple C1X modem and Apple N1 networking chip enable Bluetooth 6 and Wi-Fi 7 on iPad for the first time.
 The "iPad Pro" branding and regulatory information have been removed from the back of the device.